Summerville · Mobile Automotive Locksmith

 Knightsville and the older neighborhoods keep dependable cars running for years — many with basic transponder keys.

-The driveway and grocery-lot lockout is the Summerville staple — keys shut in the car at the Cane Bay or Nexton market, or a fob locked inside while you unload at home.
-Out this far, a lockout that would be a quick fix in town can turn into a long wait if you call the wrong company.
+The grocery-lot lockout is the Summerville staple — keys shut in the car at the Cane Bay or Nexton market, or a fob locked inside while you unload at home.
+Out this far, a lockout that's a 20-minute fix in town can easily turn into a two-hour wait if you call the wrong company and they dispatch from downtown Charleston.

-Add the job-site lockouts in the new developments and the festival crowds downtown, plus the worst case anywhere — a fob locked in a hot car with a child or a pet inside.
+Add the job-site lockouts in the new developments, the packed streets around Hutchinson Square during Flowertown, and the worst case anywhere — a fob locked in a hot car with a child or a pet inside.
 That one I treat as an emergency: call 911 first, then me.

 Damage-free entry